Are aerial roots on succulents normal?

 This plant is also very stretched out due to lack of sunlight.
 Lack of sunlight can sometimes cause a succulent to put out air roots.

 While this isn't always the case, it is more likely for a succulent to send off aerial roots when it is starting to stretch out.

 Nope.
 It tends to be the succulents with a stem, such as Echeverias or tender Sedums.
 Generally you won't see aerial roots on Haworthias or Aloes.

 Also, if you are watering correctly, you likely won't see aerial roots at all.

 You are more likely to encounter air roots with succulents that grow quickly and are in their active growing season.
-For example, these Graptoveria ‘Fred Ives’ and Graptopetalum paraguayense grow quite quickly and tend to stretch out easily if they don’t get enough light.
+For example, this Graptoveria ‘Fred Ives' and Graptopetalum hybrid grow quite quickly and tend to stretch out easily if they don't get enough light.

 What should I do about the air roots?

 You don't need to remove the roots, although you can if they are getting too unsightly.
 However, be sure to water your succulent more deeply (not necessarily more often) and make sure it is getting plenty of light.

 If you leave the roots attached, they may eventually harden or thicken and look like a small branch.
 This is normal.

 While aerial roots aren't a huge problem, they are something you should be aware of so you know how to adjust the care of your succulent.
 This is an early warning sign that your succulent isn't as healthy as it could be.